Recent Sermons by Fr. Rodríguez

 The Key of Divine Treasures View description ▼ God’s grace is absolutely necessary to perform any good work towards obtaining eternal life.
 The ordinary means for obtaining this grace is prayer.
 In general, God only gives His grace to those who ask for it and are disposed to receive it.
 Through the prayers selected for Lent, the Church is teaching us how to pray and prayer's great value.
 In prayer one 'sets himself apart' so as to be with God.
 The goal of prayer is to transform the heart and mind (conversion).
 By prayer, one offers his heart and mind to God.
 March 16, 2025 by Fr.
 Michael Rodríguez

-We Have to Persevere View description ▼ God calls us to conversion (a change of heart, intellect and will).
+We Have to Persevere View description ▼ God calls us to conversion (a change of heart, intellect, and will).
 This conversion is not easy.
 We absolutely need God’s grace.
 One also needs to have faith and to do penance (prayer, fasting, almsgiving).
 All this comes from grace; so one must ask for these graces and continue to ask.
 The great and mysterious work of the Holy Ghost is to sanctify men’s souls via divine grace.
 He shows us what is good and virtuous.
 He strengthens us to do the good and avoid evil.
 Don’t let up asking for His help during Lent!
 March 9, 2025 by Fr.
 Michael Rodríguez

 Two Most Important Mysteries View description ▼ First class in a course taught by Father Rodríguez on the Foundations of the Christian Faith.
 Father discusses the two most foundational truths of the Catholic Faith.
 Every Catholic should know them and really believe them.
 (Father tests all his first communicants on these two points.)
 These two truths have innumerable consequences for how we live and how we practice the Faith.
 Knowing these principles helps us rebut those who ask "Well, where is that in the Bible?" or "The pope said such and such, so you have to accept it."
 June 13, 2024 by Fr.
 Michael Rodríguez